 Once we reached the Nine Arches Viaduct we turned off the Derwent Walk, passed the "Stone Garden" and in to the Derwenthaugh Park.

 The valley seemed to be full of bird song.
-We were able to listen to and watch many of the recently-arrived migrants such as willow warbler, chiffchaff and blackcap.
 A buzzard put in an appearance soaring overhead.

 At Clockburn Lake we were able to watch a heron patiently stalking for food.

 A swan was uncharacteristically friendly and stayed with the group for quite a while.

 The new Butterfly Bridge is impressive, and many commented on how well maintained the Park and Walk are.
 By the weir at Damhead we had a chance to observe the nearly-completed fish pass which is quite a structure.